dennisprangle/rainfallABC/README.md

 # rainfallABC
-ABC analysis of rainfall data
+R package for ABC analysis of rainfall data

 Code for a research project in progress - use at your own peril!